nishta168/TextSimilarityAnalyser/README.md

 Output CSVs will be written to the output debug folder.

 ### 4. Run the Python Dash Visualization
+Ensure Python (3.x) with pip is installed before running

 ```sh
 cd .\bin\Debug\net9.0\  # Navigate to the output folder
 pip install dash plotly pandas numpy #Install dependencies
 python app.py  # Run the visualization app
 ```
+Click on the link to view the dashboard with results
 ---
 ## **Option 2: Run from Pre-built Executable (No .NET SDK Required)**
 1. **Download the latest release** from the [GitHub Releases](https://github.com/<your_repo>/releases) page.